-The compensation for the VIG Holding Managing Board takes into account the importance of the Group and the responsibility that goes with it, the economic situation of the Company, as well as the appropriateness of the remuneration in the market environment.
+Compensation for the Managing Board of the company takes into account the importance of the Group and the responsibility that goes with it, the economic situation of the company, and the appropriateness of the remuneration in the market environment.

-The variable portion of the compensation emphasises the need for sustainability and achieving it fully depends critically on an analysis of the sustainable performance of the Company that extends beyond a single financial year.
+The variable portion of the compensation emphasises the need for sustainability and achieving it fully depends critically on an analysis of the sustainable performance of the company that extends beyond a single financial year.

 There is a limit on the amount of performance-related compensation.
 This also applies to the Members of the Group Managing Board.
-The maximum performance-related compensation that the Managing Board of VIG Holding can receive by overachieving the traditional targets in financial year 2018 is approximately 60% of its fixed salary.
-Additional bonus compensation can be earned for an appropriate target achievement.
-In total, the members of the Managing Board can earn variable compensation equal to a maximum of around 80% to around 105 % of their fixed compensation in this way.
+The maximum performance-related compensation that the Managing Board of VIG Holding can receive by achieving the traditional targets in financial year 2019 is around 40% to around 50% of its fixed salary.
+Special bonus compensation can also be earned for appropriate target achievement, as well as compensation for overachievement in certain target areas.
+In total, the members of the Managing Board can earn variable compensation equal to a maximum of around 80% to around 105% of their fixed compensation in this way.

 Large parts of performance-related compensation are only paid after a delay.
-The delay for the 2018 reporting year extends to 2022.
+The delay for the 2019 reporting year extends to 2023.
 The deferred portions are awarded based on the sustainable performance of the Group.
-This also applies to the Members of the Group Managing Board.

 The Managing Board is not entitled to the performance-related component of compensation if performance fails to meet certain thresholds.
 Even if the targets are fully met in a financial year, because of the focus on sustainability, the full variable compensation is only awarded if the Group also achieves sustainable performance in the three following years.

-The main performance criteria for the variable compensation of the Managing Board of VIG Holding in 2018 were the combined ratio, premium growth, result before taxes and - as a non-financial objective - the promotion of social responsibility in practice, and for bonus compensation those were country-specific targets and requirements related to cooperations.
+The main performance criteria (targets) for variable compensation in 2019 were the combined ratio, premium growth, result before taxes and - as a non-financial objective - the promotion of social responsibility in practice; for special bonus compensation there were strategic objectives, such as achievements in the area of bancassurance or market share, and compensation could also be earned from overachievement of targets in certain areas.